 Now baby A is “asked” if she wants a brother or sister, and we’re told that she should have one close in age so they can play together, and reminded that in a few years I’ll be approaching the big 40 so that’s an obvious factor in this too.
 I have started nodding again, and nervously laughing at the suggestions being made, but the pressure keeps mounting.
 It’s as though everyone has started watching me again and are waiting to hear “the news”.
 Lockdown has saved me from a number of big family gatherings this year, and I’m glad.
 I’m glad because I don’t have the time or energy to explain my reasons, and more importantly I shouldn’t have to.
 The truth is, we want to enjoy our present without everyone rushing us into a future they’re trying to enforce on us.
 We want to watch baby A grow and develop, and listen to her talk, and go out and make memories.
 We what to be fulfilled having spent time with her in these early years, before we think about having another.

 And I know for a fact, if we did have another now, a year or two later we would be asked about a third…and then a fourth…!
-Thankfully my husband would only like one more, and not yet.
-But I know it’ll be at least a few years before I even contemplate discussing it – and even then I don’t know if I will ever be ready to have another.
+I know it’ll be at least a few years before I even contemplate discussing having another baby, and even then I don’t know if I will ever be ready.